broblocodex/5-minute-tutorials/video1/use-cases.md

 1. Use Step 04 (`steps/04-remoteevent.lua`) on your color block
 2. Create a detached Attachment (place it anywhere in 3D space). (if it's still in Beta, make sure it's enabled in studio)
 3. Add a BillboardGui as a child of the Attachment with a TextLabel
-4. Put this LocalScript inside the BillboardGui
+4. Put this Script(RunContext=Local) inside the BillboardGui
 5. Make sure the ColorBlock is accessible (adjust the path as needed)

 ```lua